orionrobots/orionrobots.github.io/_posts/2008-03-09-get-your-hands-on-a-vexplorer-kit-with-robot-design-and-building-contest.md

 ---
 created: 2008-03-09 08:04:00
 description: Get Your Hands On a Vexplorer kit with Robot Design and Building Contest!
-tags: [robot, robots, vex, vexplorer, robot kit, contest, competition, challenge, mythbusters, robot building]
+tags: [robot, robots, vex, robot kit, contest, competition, robot building]
 title: Get Your Hands On a Vexplorer kit with Robot Design and Building Contest!
 layout: post
 ---